Day 1: Arrive Vancouver

 This morning's sightseeing tour of lovely Vancouver will visit the city's oldest neighbourhood, Gastown, which was designated a National Historical Site in 2009.
-You'll also visit buzzy Chinatown and admire the famous collection of totem poles at Stanley Park, before catching the ferry to the capital of British Columbia, Victoria.
-Docking at Swartz Bay and making the short drive into the city, you'll no doubt be struck by the English influence of Victoria.
-A sightseeing tour of the city will take you along the waterfront district and into the downtown area, passing the Parliament Buildings, Government Street and through Beacon Hill Park so you can really get your bearings.
-Keen to explore even further?
-Victoria has more cycle routes than any other Canadian city, so the best way to get around is undoubtedly on two wheels.
+You'll also visit buzzy Chinatown, and admire the famous collection of totem poles at Stanley Park, before jumping on the ferry bound for Vancouver Island, and drive into the capital of British Columbia, Victoria.
+After docking at Swartz Bay and making the short drive into the city, you'll no doubt be struck by the distinctly English influence of Victoria.
+A sightseeing tour of the city will take you along the waterfront district and into the bustling downtown area, passing the Parliament Buildings, Government Street and through Beacon Hill Park so you can really get your bearings.
+This evening is yours to explore or dine out with new found friends.

 Day 3: Victoria Sightseeing and Free Time

 Breakfast this morning is a real treat - you'll be heading to the world famous Butchart Gardens in the Blue Poppy Restaurant where, surrounded by beautiful blossoms and blooms, you'll eat a fresh, seasonal breakfast with sunlight pouring in from the vast skylights above.
-Feeling full, the rest of the day is yours to explore Victoria your way.
+You will have a chance to visit the gardens on your own, before the gates are opened to the regular visitors.
+Feeling full, the rest of the day is yours to explore Victoria whichever way you please.
 Keen to make your visit here memorable?
-Why not join our Whale Watching Optional, where you'll head out into the protected waters of Haro Strait and the Strait of Juan de Fuca, to try and catch a glimpse of the orca whales who are known to reside here in spring and summer.
+Why not join our Whale Watching Optional Experience^, where you'll head out into the protected waters of Haro Strait and the Strait of Juan de Fuca, to try and catch a glimpse of the orca whales who are known to reside here during spring and summer.
 Of course, with wild animals sightings are never guaranteed, but even if the orcas are a no show you'll be sure to spot magnificent bald eagles, porpoises and seals.

 Day 4: Victoria - Whistler (2 Nights)